ewencluley/one-third-window-gnome-extension/README.md

 Position window like [Rectangle](https://rectangleapp.com/) in Gnome!

+## IMPORTANT
+This branch is for Gnome 44 and below and is no longer maintained.
+Gnome 45 introduced breaking changes, hence the split.

 ## Installation

 Clone this repository with git and do a `make install` to install it